quotient-im/libQuotient/CONTRIBUTING.md

 ### Standard checks

-The following warnings configuration is applied with GCC and Clang when using CMake:
-`-W -Wall -Wextra -pedantic -Werror=return-type -Wno-unused-parameter -Wno-gnu-zero-variadic-macro-arguments` (the last one is to mute a warning triggered by Qt code for debug logging).
-We don't turn most of the warnings to errors but please treat them as such.
+The warnings configuration applied when using CMake can be found in `CMakeLists.txt`.
+Most warnings triggered by that configuration are not formally considered errors (the compiler will keep going) but please treat them as such.
-If you use Qt Creator, the following line can be used with the Clang code model:
+If you want to be cautious, you can use the following line for your IDE's Clang analyzer code model to enable as many compiler warnings as reasonable (that does not include `clang-tidy`/`clazy` warnings - see below on those):
 `-Weverything -Werror=return-type -Wno-c++98-compat -Wno-c++98-compat-pedantic -Wno-unused-macros -Wno-newline-eof -Wno-exit-time-destructors -Wno-global-constructors -Wno-gnu-zero-variadic-macro-arguments -Wno-documentation -Wno-missing-prototypes -Wno-shadow-field-in-constructor -Wno-padded -Wno-weak-vtables -Wno-unknown-attributes -Wno-comma -Wno-string-conversion -Wno-return-std-move-in-c++11`.

 ### Continuous Integration